 Quartz Cuckoo Clocks

-Traditionally, cuckoo clocks were made in the Black Forest region of Germany.
+Traditionally, cuckoo clocks were made in the Black Forest region of Germany and were famous german clocks with music.
 But they were later manufactured in Japan, South Korea and China.
 These clocks are now sold in many countries.
 Some are made in the traditional style and others in the modern, minimalist style.

 The traditional style cuckoo clock is usually made of walnut-stained linden wood.
 It features a wooden case that is decorated with carved leaves and animals.
 It also features a light sensor that shuts off the clock's hourly chime when it is dark.